tu-rbo/concarne/README.md

 ### What is concarne?

-concarne implements a variety of different patterns that enable to apply *contextual learning*.
-As it depends on Theano and lasagne, you can use neural network structures that you have developed yourself and easily combine them with the contextual task.
+concarne implements a variety of different patterns that enable to apply *side information*.
+As it depends on Theano and lasagne, you can use neural network structures that you have developed yourself and easily combine them with the side information learning task.

-### What is contextual learning?
+### What is learning with side information?

 Supervised, semi-supervised, and unsupervised learning estimate a function given input/output samples.
 Generalization to unseen samples requires making prior assumptions about this function.
 However, many priors assumptions cannot be defined by only taking the function, its input, and its output into account.

-*Contextual learning* uses *contextual data* to define such priors.
-Contextual data are neither from the input space nor from the output space of the function, but include useful information for learning it.
-Importantly, these contextual data *are not required during test time*, but only during training time.
+We uses *side information* to define such priors.
+Side information are data that are neither from the input space nor from the output space of the function, but include useful information for learning it.
+Importantly, these data *are not required during test time*, but only during training time.

-Contextual learning subsumes a variety of related approaches, such as
+Learning with side information subsumes a variety of related approaches, such as
 - multi-task learning
 - multi-view learning (or co-learning)
 - Learning using Privileged Information
 - Slow Feature Analysis
 - and others

-### Examples for contextual learning?
+### Examples for learning with side information?

-To apply contextual learning, you need to have an additional source of data (neither input nor output of your classifier/regressor) available during training - the *contextual data*.
+To apply learning with side information, you need to have an additional source of data (neither input nor output of your classifier/regressor) available during training - the *side information*.
 However, this additional data is *not required during test time*.

 1. Imagine you want to classify images, and during test time you only have RGB data available, but during training you also have 3D depth information available.
-Contextual learning, in particular the multi-view pattern allows you to incorporate the depth data during training time to shape your classifier, without making the depth data an input of your classifier.<br/>
+Learning with side information, in particular the multi-view pattern allows you to incorporate the depth data during training time to shape your classifier, without making the depth data an input of your classifier.<br/>
 Paper: [Chen et al., 2014: Recognizing RGB Images by Learning from RGB-D Data](http://www.cv-foundation.org/openaccess/content_cvpr_2014/papers/Chen_Recognizing_RGB_Images_2014_CVPR_paper.pdf)